In today’s class we are

 know it is good.
 The very next verse

 And God saw that the light was good, and God separated the light from darkness.
 This is a repeating refrain you will see throughout this creation – God saw that X was good.
 You will also see repeatedly that one of God’s creative activities was separation – God will separate X from Y – several times.
 Because separation is an aspect of creating order out of chaos.
 Every time you create a good you separate it from the evil.
 Then you immediately see another important things that God does, as did all of the Gods of the ancient near east. – God names things.
 They knew this is what other gods did – and they wanted to hear that their God did this.
-And this is then then followed by another repeating refrain – and there was evening and there was morning, a first day.
+And this is then followed by another repeating refrain – and there was evening and there was morning, a first day.

 So this very carefully